SQ4007-2025/website/notes/notes_3.md

 * Everyone will make mistakes while coding.
 * *Debugging* is the process of locating and removing bugs from your code.
 * One of the debugging techniques you will use during this course to debug your code is called *rubber duck debugging*, where you can talk to an inanimate object (or yourself) to help think through your code and why it is not working as intended.
 When you are having challenges with your code, consider how speaking out loud to, quite literally, a rubber duck about the code problem.
 If you’d rather not talk to a small plastic duck, you are welcome to speak to a human near you!
-* We have created the CS50 Duck and [CS50.ai](https://cs50.ai) as tools that can help you debug your code.

 * Consider the following image from last week:

   ![mario](images/week_2/Week2Slide061.png)